 Robinwood is a leading provider of residential activity courses for Primary school groups, with three centres in the North of England.
 We run 3-day courses for 7-11 year old children and offer a timetable packed with themed problem solving, team building and adventurous activities.
 We aim to make a positive difference developing children.

-Everyone starts off as an activity group leader at Robinwood.
-We only promote from within so there are great career prospects for the right staff, with a generous pay structure which reflects responsibility.
+Everyone starts off as an activity Group Leader (Activity Instructor) at Robinwood.
+We only promote from within so there are great career prospects for the right staff, with a generous pay structure that reflects responsibility.
 We recruit staff on our values of enthusiasm, positivity and support for others, so we consider applications from a wide range of people from different backgrounds.

-Robinwood staff enjoy school holiday periods off and the opportunity to participate in a great social and activities events programme, paid for by the company.
-All our positions are permanent and we know how important work-life balance is, so staff have three regular days off each week.
+Robinwood staff enjoy the majority of school holiday periods off and the opportunity to participate in social and activities events paid for by the company.
+All our positions are permanent and we know how important work-life balance is, so staff have regular days off each week.
 We hold staff well-being as a very high priority at Robinwood.

 Supporting my colleagues and seeing them succeed at developing children and themselves.
 This is what drives my motivation for work.
 At Robinwood we all aim to support each other through our days here